Message from my 15 year old self – get a life.

 The idea of the collage was to capture who we “were” and to then present ourselves to the class.
 Mine was made of photos of friends and family, stickers, and little quotes I had neatly cut from various issues of Seventeen magazine.
 I was scanning it with a sense of amusement…wondering at my misguided obsession with Sean Lennon…when my eye was caught by a particular quote:

 “I want a life that is a little bit less ordinary.
 I know what I don’t want.
 I don’t want a job in a bank, living in the suburbs, driving a minivan.”

-Cue panic attack.
-Hyperventilation.
-Tears.
-It’s not the minivan…I have fully accepted that the minivan is the best Driving Inertia vehicle (though I still feel that the Honda Odyssey is too pimp for its own good).
+Oh boy.
+It’s not the minivan…I have fully accepted that the minivan is the best Driving Inertia vehicle.
 It’s not the suburbs…I’d never make it in the burbs.
 I love going out for field trips every now and then, but adding an hour plus commute to my daily to-do list would not exactly make me happier, no matter the size of my McMansion.
 It’s the job.
-The job.
 I work at a bank.
 Oh.
 The horror.
 My 15 year old self would hate me.